AdobeDocs/workfront.en/help/product-announcements/product-releases/21.2-release-activity/21-2-admin-enhancements.md

 >[!NOTE]
 >
->Available only in `the new Adobe Workfront experience`.
+>Available only in the new Adobe Workfront experience.

 We have made the following improvements in the Subgroups area in Setup.